 I last visited Vung Tau around 12 years ago and promised to myself at that time that I’d had enough of it.
 To my memory, Vung Tau’s beaches were hideous, overcrowded and dirty.
-Services there, albeit diverse, were considered by many as daylight robbery.
-Of all the times I visited Vung Tau in the past, I also could not recall any particular attraction that the city had to offer.
-Therefore, despite its proximity to Saigon, I for a long time regarded Vung Tau as not worth a visit.
+Services there, albeit diverse, were mostly daylight robbery.
+Of all the times I visited Vung Tau in the past, I could not recall any particular attraction that the city had to offer.
+Therefore, despite its proximity to Saigon, for a long time I’d thought Vung Tau would not be worth a visit.

-(I painfully forgot my camera at home, which explained the lower-quality photos I have here compared to my previous posts’.
-Well, sorry, but I hope you find them useful anyway!)
+(I painfully forgot my camera at home, which explained the lower-quality photos I have here compared to those in my previous posts.
+I hope you find them useful anyway!)

-Myth 1: Vung Tau’s beaches are hideous and dirty
+Myth 1: Vung Tau’s beaches are unattractive and dirty

 In the past, Vung Tau’s beaches were filled with trash.
 People ate on the beaches and littered right there.
-Also, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility.
+At the same time, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists.
+Demands for tourist services went up, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility here.

 Well, it’s 2017 now and everything has changed completely.
-The beaches appeared much cleaner than they were in the past, with cleaning staff frequently walking around to pick up pieces of litter.
+The beaches appear much cleaner than they were in the past, with cleaning staff frequently walking around to pick up litter.
 It was a bit crowded on the weekend when we stayed in Vung Tau, but still much less crowded than I remembered it used to be.
-The water was certainly not as crystal clear as Nha Trang’s or Phu Quoc’s, but felt clean enough for us to jump into.
-And if you love waves, you’ll love these beaches in Vung Tau, too!
+The water was certainly not as crystal clear as Nha Trang’s or Phu Quoc’s, but felt clean enough for us to swim in.
+And if you love big waves, you’ll love these beaches in Vung Tau, too!

-Myth 2: There’s nothing to do and see in Vung Tau besides the beaches
+Myth 2: There’s nothing to do and see in Vung Tau beside the beaches

 Truth be told, people who have visited seaside destinations in central Vietnam often disparage Vung Tau’s boring attractions.
 I personally don’t think highly of attractions in Vung Tau either.
 However, it’s fair enough to say these attractions should suffice to entertain you for a weekend trip here.

 In the evening, we had a stroll along the night market behind Imperial Hotel.
 It was a boring place with touristy products.
-The only exciting thing about this market is the scene of many people dining out here, singing karaoke and picking fresh seafood to bring home.
+The only exciting thing about this market is the bustling scene of locals dining out , singing karaoke and picking fresh seafood to bring home.

 Myth 3: Services in Vung Tau are overpriced, especially for innocent-looking foreigners

-Banh khot is considered Vung Tau’s speciality.
-They’re basically fried shrimp batters eaten with fish sauce and vegetables.
+When in Vung Tau, remember to try Banh khot, a local specialty.
+They’re fried shrimp batters served with fish sauce and vegetables.
 Co Ba Vung Tau and Cay Vu Sua are the two most popular brands of banh khot here.
-During our trip, we tried banh khot at Mien Dong (59 Ba Trieu St.), which were much cheaper (20.000 VND / 5 banh khot and 25.000 VND / 7 banh khot) and crispier.
+During our trip, we tried banh khot at Mien Dong (59 Ba Trieu Street), which were much cheaper (20.000 VND / 5 banh khot and 25.000 VND / 7 banh khot) and crispier.
 However, their eatery was small and a bit dirty.
 My mum thought she would be willing to pay a bit higher for a more decent sitting place at Co Ba Vung Tau.
 And I agreed.

 To top it off, is Vung Tau worth a visit now?

-If you’re looking for a weekend getaway from Saigon which is inexpensive, requires little effort and takes less time, Vung Tau is still worth a visit.
-Enjoying the healing effect of the sea will surely rid your mind of stress and worries.
+If you’re looking for a weekend getaway from Saigon which costs little, requires not much effort and takes less time, Vung Tau is still worth a visit.
+Receiving the healing effect of the sea will surely rid your mind of stress and worries.